StandingPadAnimations/kubo/README.md

 ## Why another dotfile manager?
 Why a daemon of all things?
 I wanted a dotfile manager that didn't do sym-links yet also updated by backed up dotfiles in real time.
 I used Chezmoi before, and while it's nice, it has the following issues:
-- Does not update in real time
+- Does not update in real time.
-- Deleting old configs is a pain
+- Deleting old configs is a pain.

 In addition, I also wanted to declare my dotfiles with a config file.
 I tried [toml-bombadil](https://github.com/oknozor/toml-bombadil) (sym-linked based, but I figured I would try it anyway) but it ended up deleting my dotfiles due to me thinking it would copy my config files first.
 I was able to restore those files, but it was a pain and I didn't want to do that again.